InstaPy/instapy-docker/documentation/docker-compose.md

 docker logs --tail 50 -f $(docker ps -a | grep instapy_web | cut -d " " -f 1)
 ```

-## Automatically run InstaPy or run it at a speified time
+## Automatically run InstaPy or run it at a specified time
 Use cron to run InstaPy automatically at a specific time.
 Example below: run it everyday at 8:30AM
 * Edit your crontab file
 * Add `30 8 * * * root cd /path_to_repo/docker-compose/ && docker-compose up -d

-## Using specific version of InstaPy
+## Deploy specific version of InstaPy
 By default, you will use the latest version of InstaPy.
-For some reasons, if you want to run a specific version you could with adapting the starting command (see above) by replacing tag `latest` with the desire released version of InstaPy.It will then start a container of InstaPy with the corresponding version.
+For some reasons, if you want to run a specific version you could with adapting the starting command (see above) by replacing tag `latest` with the desire released version of InstaPy.

+It will then start a container of InstaPy with the corresponding version.
 Please be aware breaking chanes may exist between version and refers to the changelog of InstaPy to adapt your quickstart file.